ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-nodes/running-cloud.md

 **With ComposeDB**

 Additionally, if using ComposeDB, your persistence strategy also needs to account for backups/snapshotting of your Postgres instance.
-In this case, your backup cadence should implement the following order:
+In this case, your backup process should implement the following order:

 1. Snapshot your Postgres instance first
 2. State store